 How fonts render online is a dance between the font, the browser, and the particular settings of the operating system (OS) it’s being viewed on.
-As I’ve noted before, a bad font, or a poor choice of font format (like OpenType CFF on most Windows browsers today) can look awful on most computers.
-That’s one of the many reasons to consider using the WebINK web font service.
+As I’ve noted before, a bad font, or a poor choice of font format (like OpenType CFF on most Windows browsers today) can look awful on most computers – with a lack of proportion and antialiasing properties.
 With a font service, your site will always use the correct font formats, without any code changes on your part.

 Most of the time, given decent quality fonts, it comes down to the OS settings and the browser doesn’t have much to do with it.
 I’ve seen plenty of blog posts that claimed things about browser/OS interactions in font rendering that were simply wrong.
 That being said, there are some interactions between the browser and the OS that can have an effect, mostly with Internet Explorer.
 The good news from this is that soon some browsers may be doing significantly better than others, even on the same operating system.